top of page

 Registered members of other Ontario cycling clubs can try an Ancaster Velo club ride anytime.
 Just let us know you are planning to come out.

-after which membership to Ontario Cycling Association (OCA) and Ancaster Velo Club membership is mandatory.
+after which membership to Ancaster Velo Club membership is mandatory.

 Try-a-Ride